iogbole/israelo/_posts/2021-03-04-pi-k8s-install-k3s.md

 ```
 ## Exposing your service

-To expose your Service to the world, you may consider using a combination of <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types" target="_blank">  NodePort </a>  <a href="https://opensource.com/article/20/7/homelab-metallb" target="_blank">  MetalB </a> and Port forwarding at your router.
+To expose your Service to the world, you may consider using a combination of <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types" target="_blank"> NodePort </a> or <a href="https://opensource.com/article/20/7/homelab-metallb" target="_blank"> MetalB </a> and Port forwarding configuration in your router.<br>

-Or
+Or <br>
 <a href="https://github.com/inlets/inlets-operator" target="_blank"> The Inlets operator </a>

-## Troubleshooting
+# Troubleshooting

 Running `kubectl` commands from pi master gave me this error.